bran-world-builder/unity-cloth-sim/README.md

-# 🧵 Unity Cloth Simulation – In Progress
+# 🧵 Unity Cloth Simulation – Complete

 This is a custom cloth simulation built in Unity as part of my technical portfolio.
-The goal is to develop a system that reacts to forces (like wind and gravity), anchors, and collisions, using code-driven physics rather than relying solely on Unity’s built-in cloth component.
+The goal was to develop a system that reacts to forces (like wind and gravity), anchors, and collisions, using code-driven physics rather than relying solely on Unity’s built-in cloth component.

 ---